-- Our main consultant Rachel Hogger, of Modicum Planning, for her comprehensive reviews of our documents, her incisive comments and her constructive support, advice and encouragement, all of which have helped us strengthen the Plan in numerous ways; - Susan Heinrich, the Neighbourhood Planning Co-ordinator at Breckland Council, for helping to steer us through the whole process and working with us to achieve a common goal; - Locality, whose grants and technical support packages allowed us to commission the professional support and studies that greatly added to the rigour of this Plan; - Ann Skippers, who carried out a comprehensive health check of the Plan and its supporting documents at an early stage and highlighted a number of key improvements; - Lucy Batchelor-Wylam, who prepared a comprehensive village character assessment for us, helped us prepare a village design guide, both of which inform and support the core focus of this plan, and "held our hands" on all landscape-related matters; - Jo Beech and Charlotte Simpson at AECOM who carried out independent site assessments for us; - Jimmy Lu and his team at AECOM, who prepared masterplanning studies for us; - Nick Chisholm-Batten and his team at AECOM who prepared a Strategic Environmental Assessment of the Plan; - Dr. James Riley and his team at AECOM, who prepared a Habitats Regulations Assessment of the Plan; - Andrew Beard and his team at AECOM, who carried out a Transport Study for us; - Dean Shelton and Richard Doleman at Norfolk County Council, and Stewart Patience at Anglian Water, for their expertise on drainage, flood risk and highways matters; - Mrs. Shelley Mitchell, whose home-made biscuits fuelled the weekly Work Group meetings.
+- Our main consultant Rachel Hogger, of Modicum Planning, for her comprehensive reviews of our documents, her incisive comments and her constructive support, advice and encouragement, all of which have helped us strengthen the Plan in numerous ways; - Susan Heinrich, the Neighbourhood Planning Co-ordinator at Breckland Council, for helping to steer us through the whole process and working with us to achieve a common goal; - Locality, whose grants and technical support packages allowed us to commission the professional support and studies that greatly added to the rigour of this Plan; - George Freeman, MP for his ongoing support and encouragement, and for generally championing neighbourhood planning; - Ann Skippers, who carried out a comprehensive health check of the Plan and its supporting documents at an early stage and highlighted a number of key improvements; - Lucy Batchelor-Wylam, who prepared a comprehensive village character assessment for us, helped us prepare a Parish design guide, both of which inform and support the core focus of this plan, and "held our hands" on all landscape-related matters; - Jo Beech and Charlotte Simpson at AECOM who carried out independent site assessments for us; - Jimmy Lu and his team at AECOM, who prepared masterplanning studies for us; - Nick Chisholm-Batten and his team at AECOM who prepared a Strategic Environmental Assessment of the Plan; - Dr. James Riley and his team at AECOM, who prepared a Habitats Regulations Assessment of the Plan; - Andrew Beard and his team at AECOM, who carried out a Transport Study for us;

+- Dean Shelton and Richard Doleman at Norfolk County Council, and Stewart Patience at Anglian Water, for their expertise on drainage, flood risk and highways matters; - Graham Sinclair at Create Consulting Engineers, who carried out a Flood Risk Study for us; - Intelligent Plans Ltd, who undertook a health check on our draft Regulation 15 Plan, which provided useful guidance on how to improve it; - Mrs. Shelley Mitchell, whose home-made biscuits fuelled the weekly Work Group meetings.

-Figure 4: Our village - 19th century cottages on Richmond Road and Bristow's Tower Mill, Ovington Road, seen from the east
+Figure 4: Our village - 19th century cottages on Richmond Road